micmro/PerfCascade/README.md

 Optionally `perfCascadeFileReader.readFile` also takes a callback (`(progress:number) => void`) as a forth argument that gets called whenever a new unzip progress status is available.

+## Rendering other formats (than HAR)
+PerfCascade is composed of a parser (`src/ts/transformers/har.ts`) that parsed HAR into PerfCascade's agnostic `WaterfallDocs` format and the renderer (see `PerfCascade()` in `src/ts/main.ts`) that creats the chart SVG.

+If you want to render another format, you could clone the repo and create a new parser.
+It would also be possible to seperate the renderer into a seperate package, if there is enough interest to justify the effort (create an issue and we can discuss it).

 ## Dev
 - Start live-reload server and Typescript compiler with watch: `npm run watch`